SceneDiff: A Benchmark and Method for Multiview Object Change Detection: Experimental Details

 \subsection{Device and Running Time}

 We run all experiments with a single NVIDIA A40.
 The average running time of each method is provided in Tab.~\ref{tab:supp_time}.
-The inference time of 3DGS-CD includes the training time of 3D Gaussian Splatting.
+The inference time of 3DGS-CD and MV3DCD include the training time of 3D Gaussian Splatting.
 The major computational cost of our method comes from generating masks for each input view, taking around 4 seconds per image since we generate both \textit{whole} and \textit{part} masks from SAM~\cite{Kirillov2023SegmentA} and derive non-overlapping instance masks as regions from them.